Maoyeedy/UnityProjectSetupScripts/README.md

 - [ ] Add `--verbose` argument.
 - [ ] Add more null/return checks.
 - [ ] Make `Setup.bat` has interactive 'which scripts to run' toggles.
-- [ ] Make it work with Linux and MacOS
+- [ ] Make it work on Linux and MacOS.
 - [ ] Make it able to run with `irm | iex`